 1. 1996 Sports Illustrated for Kids Tiger Woods #536

 The very first time Tiger was immortalized on a trading card was in the SI for Kids 1996 Series 3 issue.
 In it we see Tiger donning his iconic red shirt and black cap.
-His eyes follow the ball as he bites his lower lip, waiting in anticipation to see where it will land.
-His club is held in the swing’s follow through, and it’s tough to ask for a better golf pose.
+His eyes follow the ball as he bites his lower lip, anticipating where it will land.
+His club is in the swing’s follow-through, and asking for a better golf pose is tough.

 Though the card is only paper, Tiger breaks the card’s embossed gradient frame of white and gray.
-Its hint of purple matches the text of the name at top center, as well as the golf icon and SI for Kids logo in the bottom corners.
+Its hint of purple matches the text of the name at the top center and the golf icon and SI for Kids logo in the bottom corners.
 Centered between the two are his title and hometown.

 2. 1998 Grand Slam Ventures Champions of Golf Tiger Woods 1997 Masters Collection

-Beyond the image itself, the card bares a sleek black.
-The gold trim at bottom, on the golf logo, and around the image itself makes the card pop.
+Beyond the image itself, the card bears a sleek black.
+The gold trim at the bottom, on the golf logo, and around the image make the card pop.
 Simple white lettering with the year and his name take their place between image and icon, adding to the less-is-more approach.

-Though later cards still bare the title of rookie, this one holds significance among his catalog.
+Though later cards still bear the rookie title, this one holds significance in his catalog.
 As implied by its name, the Masters Collection focused on winners of the prestigious tournament.
 At just 21 years of age, Tiger had already claimed his first major title – less than a year after going pro.

-Wearing his iconic combination of red polo and black pants, the Nike swoosh is prominent on both the polo and his black cap.
-His eyes follow his finger determinedly as it points towards the cup, putter still in his left.
+Wearing his iconic combination of red polo and black pants, the Nike swoosh is prominent on the polo and his black cap.
+His eyes follow his finger determinedly as it points towards the cup, the putter still on his left.
 Though he’s squeezing his lips shut, his energy speaks volumes.

 The green of the course forms a natural frame around him, and the Upper Deck logo stamps the top left in gold.
 His name sits at the bottom left with a white background that fades into a leaderboard as it crosses right.

-Also mentioned in our Top 10 Upper Deck Rookie Cards of All Time, this marks the first on our Tiger Woods list recognized as a true rookie card.
-The year 2001 was the first time a big manufacturer printed Tiger, and therefore the first time collectors were willing to invest.
-Now, it stands as one of (if not the) most recognizable Tiger Woods rookie cards.
+Also mentioned in our Top 10 Upper Deck Rookie Cards of All Time, this marks the first on our Tiger Woods list recognized as a genuine RC.
+2001 was the first time a prominent manufacturer printed Tiger, and therefore, the first time collectors were willing to invest.
+Now, it is one of (if not the) most recognizable Tiger Woods RCs.